 At the request of the European Medicines Agency;

 Whenever the risk management system is modified, especially as the result of new information being received that may lead to a significant change to the benefit/risk profile or as the result of an important (pharmacovigilance or risk minimisation) milestone being reached.

+Additional risk minimisation measures

+Abacavir Hypersensitivity

+An ‘Alert’ card is included in every pack of an ABC containing product, which patients should carry with them at all times.
+This describes the symptoms of the allergic reaction and warns patients that these reactions can be life-threatening if treatment with an ABC containing product is continued.
+The alert card also warns the patient that if treatment with an ABC containing product is discontinued due to these type of reactions, then the patient must never take an ABC containing product or any other medicine containing ABC again as it could result in a life-threatening lowering of blood pressure or death.

 ANNEX III